bloomberg/chromium.bb/src/docs/gpu/gpu_testing_bot_details.md

     to determine the PCI IDs of the GPUs in the bots.
 (These instructions will need to be updated for Android bots which don't have PCI buses.)

-    1. Make sure to add these new machines to the Chrome-GPU Swarming pool by creating a CL against [gpu.star] in the [infradata/config] (Google internal) workspace.
-Git configure your user.email to @google.com if necessary.
-Here is one [example CL](https://chrome-internal-review.googlesource.com/913528) and a [second example](https://chrome-internal-review.googlesource.com/1111456).
+    1. Make sure to add these new machines to the chromium.tests.gpu Swarming pool by creating a CL against [gpu.star] in the [infradata/config] (Google internal) workspace.
+Git configure your user.email to
+        @google.com if necessary.
+Here is one [example CL](https://chrome-internal-review.googlesource.com/913528) and a
+        [second
+        example](https://chrome-internal-review.googlesource.com/1111456).